hashicorp/packer/website/source/docs/builders/amazon-instance.html.md

 ## Configuration Reference

-There are many configuration options available for the builder.
+There are many configuration options available for this builder.
 They are segmented below into two categories: required and optional parameters.
 Within each category, the available configuration keys are alphabetized.